gastii11/holbertonschool-hbnb/README.md

     API -->> User : Show Places List (code 200)
 ```

+## General Description
+The Fetch Places List use case allows a user to retrieve a list of places stored in the system.
+The process involves four main components: User, API, Business Logic Layer, and Database.
+The flow considers both successful scenarios and error cases (incorrect data, failed validations, list not available).

+## Components
+User: Interacts with the system interface to request a list of places.

+API: Receives the request from the user and forwards it to the Business Logic Layer.

+BusinessLogic: Validates the request, applies business rules, and checks data availability.

+Database: Stores and returns the list of places or related errors.

+## Process Flow
+### Main Flow (Successful Fetching of Places List)
+1. The User requests the list of places through the API.

+2. The API forwards the request to BusinessLogic for validation and processing.

+3. BusinessLogic validates the data and ensures the list exists in the Database.

+4. BusinessLogic sends a request to the Database to get the list of places.

+5. The Database returns the list of places to BusinessLogic.

+6. BusinessLogic returns the list to the API.

+7. The API sends the User the list of places with a success message (HTTP 200).

+## Alternative Flows (Errors)
+### Incorrect Data
+If the request contains invalid or malformed data, the API directly detects it.

+The API responds with HTTP 400 and message: Wrong Data Error Message.

+## Failed Validation
+If the request fails to meet business rules (e.g., missing parameters), BusinessLogic returns an error.

+The API responds with HTTP 401 and message: Fetching a List of Places Failed Error Message.

+## Places List Not Available
+If the requested list of places does not exist or is empty, BusinessLogic detects it through the Database.

+The API responds with HTTP 401 and message: No Places To Show Message.

 ## HTTP Response Codes Explanation

 **200:** OK - Successful request (no new resource created)